aryabagde/Tkinter-OpenCV/README.md

 # Tkinter-OpenCV
+## Project Using Tkinter, Opencv, Mediapipe
-This is a ython GUI program using Tkinter which consist of 4 OpenCV projects
+This is a pthon GUI program using Tkinter which consist of 4 OpenCV projects

 1. Finger Counter
    This program counts the number of fingers(0, 1, 2, 3, 4, 5) when showed in front of camera